Gothic 3: Post-release

 After a release with many problems and bugs, a dispute between the publisher and developer led to their separation in 2007.
 The game remained with the last released patch 1.12 in a buggy and unfinished state, and an announced further patch and editor were not finished.

 Therefore, the copyright holding publisher Jowood granted access to the source code to developers from the game community to allow the fans at least take care of the significant problems and bugs themselves.
 In years of voluntary and unpaid work the fan community produced several community patches, with an actual iteration version 1.75 released in April 2012.
 With this 1.5 GB-sized patch significant enhancements and fixes were introduced, so that finally a playable state of the game was achieved.
 Also, a "Community Story Project" still works on fixing inconsistencies in former Gothic games and on filling story gaps.
 In 2014 an additional patch and a data optimizer for the 1.75.14 version became available fixing some of the remaining issues.

+Release on consoles

+On August 1, 2025, THQ Nordic announced that Gothic 3 would be released as part of a trilogy on PlayStation and Xbox consoles in 2026.